CpuID/packer-ubuntu-virtualbox/README.md

 # Prerequisites

-These scripts assume you have the below installed:
+These scripts assume you have the below available/installed:

+- Bash (3.x upwards)
 - Packer (tested on 0.7.5 / OSX)
 - VirtualBox (tested on 4.3.20 / OSX)

 And to test boxes:

 - Vagrant (tested on 1.7.1 / OSX)

+My testing was done on OSX 10.9.5, but the logic should work on most operating systems.
+Unsure about Windows mainly due to paths though.

 # Quick-Start Guide